-These are four types of selection tools in the toolbar which is a bit similar to the ‘Selection Tools in Adobe Photoshop‘.
+These are four types of selection tools in the toolbar which is a bit similar to the ‘Selection Tools in Photoshop‘.
 They are named as Selection tool, Direct Selection Tool, Magic Wand Tool and Lasso Tool.

-Types of Selection Tool in illustrator
+Selection Tools in illustrator

 The four types of selection tools in illustrator are as follow:

 - Magic Wand Tool

 If you hover your cursor over the toolbar, it will show the name of the tool is and keyboard command shortcut.
 So for the Selection Tool, it’s V on your keyboard or for the Direct Selection Tool it’s A on your keyboard.

 The most frequently asked question in Adobe Illustrator is: What is the difference between Selection Tool and Direct Selection Tool?
 The first difference here is the appearance.
 The Selection Tool is black in color and the Direct Selection Tool is white in color.